69% of Americans admit to using their smartphones in bathrooms.

 Research has varied on just how many germs are crawling on the average cell phone, but another recent study by the European Academy of HIV/AIDS and Infectious Diseases found more than 17,000 bacterial gene copies on the phones of high school students.

 Fortunately, there are easy ways to avoid these germs.
-Firstly, avoid taking your phone to the bathroom with you.
-If you can’t resist the urge to scroll, we suggest touching your phone up with a disinfecting wipe every once in a while.
+The most obvious strategy is to avoid taking your phone to the bathroom with you in the first place.
+If you can’t resist the urge to scroll, we suggest touching up your phone with a disinfecting wipe every once in a while.